kaykanloo/msc-project/README.md

 Install Pillow library: conda install pillow

-Download a data set and put it under ./Code/DataSets/MAT/ path.
+Download a data set and put it in ./Code/DataSets/MAT/ directory.
 You may need to create the MAT directory.

 * Main dataset: https://s3.eu-west-2.amazonaws.com/kaykanloo-mscproject/NYUDataSet.mat